Exadra37/docker-php7-dev-cli/README.md

-# PHP7 FPM DOCKER IMAGE
+# PHP7 FPM DEV CLI DOCKER IMAGE

-Build Docker Images with all versions for PHP7 FPM.
+Build Docker Images with all versions of PHP7 FPM for development, including all the necessary developer tools.

 ## MENU